IWL COURSE ENHANCEMENT & DEVELOPMENT GRANT (2022-2023) Call for Proposals

 Grant funds may be used to cover summer wages, but not travel.
 If taking the grant as summer wages, faculty must bear in mind that total pay from all sources for the summer period may not exceed 1/3 of the faculty member’s salary during the prior academic year.

-The application deadline for Course Enhancement and Development Grants is April 15, 2017.
+Application Deadline: The deadline to apply for Course Enhancement and Development Grants is April 29, 2022.

-Submission: Submit proposals via e-mail to both Professor Ruth Ferree (firstname.lastname@example.org (link sends e-mail)) and Professor Adrienne Ward (email@example.com) with “IWL Course Enhancement & Development Grant” in the subject line.
+Submission: Submit proposals via e-mail to both Professor Hsin-hsin Liang (email@example.com) and Professor Paula Ann Sprague (firstname.lastname@example.org) with “IWL Course Enhancement & Development Grant” in the subject line.

-Proposal Length: Maximum five pages, excluding cover page, budget, CV and letters of support.
+Proposal Length: maximum five pages, excluding cover page, budget, CV and letter of support.

-1. Cover Page: The first page of the proposal must give the following information:
+1. Cover Page: The first page of the proposal should have the following information:

-2. Justification and Goals: Justify the proposed course changes with published research, theories and/or other evidence, such as student surveys.
-Describe the goals and significance of the proposed course enhancements/development for the program and overall mission of IWL.
+2. Justification and Goals: Justify the proposed course modifications with published research, theories and/or other evidence, such as student surveys.
+Describe the goals and significance of the proposed course enhancements/development for the language program and the overall mission of IWL.

 3. Background: Explain the background to the proposed project, especially any previous relevant work by the faculty members involved or from the field of SLA/language instruction in general.